 HBN Service Release Notes

-The following subsections provide information on HBN service new features, interoperability, known issues, and bug fixes.
+The following subsections provide information about new features, interoperability, known issues, and bug fixes.

 Bug fixes